Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Pymble recording a relatively average level of approval activity when compared to local markets analysed countrywide

-This financial year, $45.4 million in commercial development approvals have been recorded, showing strong commercial development momentum.
-Compared to Greater Sydney, Pymble exhibits moderately higher building activity, 24.0% above the regional average per person over the five-year period, balancing buyer choice while supporting current property values.
-Recent construction activity has eased slightly.
+This year alone, $45.4 million in commercial development approvals have been recorded, indicating strong commercial development momentum.
+Compared to Greater Sydney, Pymble shows moderately higher building activity, around 24.0% above the regional average per person over the past 5 years.
+This balances buyer choice while supporting current property values, although construction activity has eased recently.

-New development comprises 82.0% standalone homes and 18.0% medium to high-density housing, preserving Pymble's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
-The area has approximately 306 people per dwelling approval, indicating a low density market.
-Population forecasts suggest Pymble will gain 53 residents by 2041, based on the latest AreaSearch quarterly estimate.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.
+New development consists of 83.0% standalone homes and 17.0% medium and high-density housing, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+The location has approximately 306 people per dwelling approval, indicating a low density market.
+According to AreaSearch's latest quarterly estimate, Pymble is forecasted to gain 269 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development